-B. Credits Not Subject to Moratorium:
+B. Credits Not Subject to the limitation provided by Section 1053.13 of the Code:

 Line 12 - Enter the amount of the credit for the purchase or transmission of television programming made in Puerto Rico.
 Every investor may claim up to 15% of the expenses paid by the television channel in the taxable year for which the credit is claimed.